powerhouse-inc/powerhouse-docs/docs/reactor/analytics-processor.md

 }
 ```

-We only want to track analytics for operations that create transactions, and we want to filter out a few transaction types.
-We do this by casting the operation input as the generated type from the specific document model lib.
+Since we have knowledge of this specific document model, we can cast the operation input to a specific type.
+Then, since we only want to track analytics for operations that create transactions, and we can filter out a few transaction types.

 Below that, we can see how we are capturing analytics data: